shaposhnikoff/OpenGD77/README.md

 # OpenGD77
-Open source firmware for the Radioddity GD-77 (aka TYT MD-760), GD-77S, Baofeng DM-1801 (aka DM-860) and Baofeng RD-5R (DM-5R mk2), dual band DMR / FM handheld transceievers, for Amateur Radio use.
+Firmware for DMR transceivers using the NXP MK22 MCU, AT1846S RF chip and HR-C6000 DMR chipset.
+Including the Radioddiy GD-77, Baofeng DM-1801 and Baofeng RD-5R.

 Note.
 The AMBE codec is not open source because of potential copyright problems, and instead uses binary sections from original manufacturers firmware.